When is probate required?

 2. Complete Probate

-Here’s a brief breakdown of what’s included with Complete Probate:
+Here’s a brief breakdown of what’s included with this service:

 • Contacting third parties about the assets and debts in the estate